ublitzjs/preprocess/src/my_thoughts.md

             same as step 3 above but init with normal size. (probably write that in constructor of forFS) queue processing task

+### error handling through polymorphism
+This is tree of tasks:
+            MinBase
+          /         \
+forOptimization       Base
+                    /      \
+                 forJS    forFS

+MinBase has "emitError" virtual, which for... classes override. forOptimization::emitError does this:
+    close input descriptor
+    call tsfn with first param as status release tsfn
+    // don't delete cache, because it will be done outside this function
+    // output descriptor doesn't exist until the end, so no. it is not here forFS :
+    1. close output descriptor, remove output completely
+    2. remove top stack level (because its cache failed.)
+    3. run through each stack level from the "new" top (touch only CURRENT template).
+For each: close input descriptor get index of current cache from js object in level get current cache& bool shouldBeDeleted = true;
+        if cache is in map:
+            lock map
+            shouldBeDeleted = !--busyLevel
+            if shouldBeDeleted:
+                erase accessor
+        if shouldBeDeleted : delete cache from heap cache = nullptr (it is reference to pointer in custom array) remove current level from stack
+    4. run through custom array for each pointer: if !pointer: continue;
+        bool shouldBeDeleted = true;
+        if cache is in map:
+            lock map
+            shouldBeDeleted = !--busyLevel
+            if shouldBeDeleted:
+                erase accessor
+    5. release "params" and "templatesList" js values references
+    6. call tsfn with first param like [status, templateName], release tsfn (finalizer should delete the task)

+forJS // left to write
 ### Libuv workers

 for .cache